Hallmark Care Homes

 The site came with planning permission for a 75-bed care home.
-But this fell short of what Hallmark wanted to achieve.
-Our re-design gave them what they needed.
+But this fell short of what Hallmark wanted to achieve; our re-design gave them what they needed.

-Drawing on our long experience in the sector, we delivered a plan for 84 rooms – some of them double the size of what you’d find in a more conventional care home – without exceeding the building height constraints.
+Drawing on our long experience in the sector, we delivered a plan for 84 rooms – some of them double the size of what you’d find in a more conventional care home – and all without exceeding the building height constraints.

 The finished product is everything you’d expect from Hallmark: an award-winning home providing dementia care and nursing services alongside high quality facilities includingactivity rooms, a hair salon, fine dining and a cinema.

 The proposals link particularly well with the local palette of materials and elevation treatments, contributing to the enhanced local character created by recent developments.

 Local planners were happy too.
 In an village where change tends to happen slowly and welcome additions are few and far between, Arlington Manor’s great achievement is that it fits right in.